20 essential Windows keyboard shortcuts that will make you forget your mouse

 - Virtual desktops create secondary screens where you can stash some of your open applications and windows, giving you extra workspace.
 This shortcut lets you create one.
 Once you have, click the Task View button to the right of the taskbar search box to switch from one desktop to another.
 Or stick with shortcuts: Win+Ctrl+arrow will cycle through your open desktops, and Win+Ctrl+F4 will close whichever one you’re currently viewing and shift your open windows and apps to the next available virtual desktop.

-Win+X: Open the hidden menu
+Win+X: Open a hidden menu

 - Windows has a hidden Start menu, called the Quick Link menu, that allows you to access all the key areas of the system.
 From here, you can jump straight to Device Manager to review and configure any hardware, such as printers or keyboards, that are currently attached to the system.
 Or you can quickly bring up the PowerShell command prompt window to access advanced Windows commands.